osposweb/osposweb.github.io/Import-product-using-CSV-file.md

 Stock location 5 is "location_id = 5"

-when  all location create remember the number we use them on next step.
+when all location are created remember the number we use them on next step.

 ###File format